-The International Conference on Evolving Cities (ICEC) returns in 2021 in a format that will be conducive to allowing interactions and participation in a healthy and supportive environment.
-The management team are making every effort to allow this edition of ICEC to be an exciting and productive experience, be it in-person or virtually.
+The International Conference on Evolving Cities (ICEC) returns in 2023 in a format that will be conducive to allowing interactions and participation in a healthy and supportive environment.
+The management team are making every effort to allow this edition of ICEC to be an exciting and productive experience building on the learnings from the previous ICEC 2022 conference.

 ICEC addresses energy and cities with a special emphasis on renewable energy and low carbon approaches within, and beyond, city boundaries.
 The Conference also covers technical and policy solutions needed to achieve energy efficiency, reduced consumption, and thermal comfort.
 It also feeds into the International Low Carbon City, Neighbourhood, Building Academic Alliance (IAA-LCCNB).